lurchmath/lde/src/experimental/readme2.md

    - `assignProperNames()` - assign `ProperNames` to any symbol, `c` in the scope of a declaration with body by appending `#` followed by the putdown form of the body, e.g., `c#body`.
 This applies to both `Let` and `ForSome` declarations with body.
    - `markDeclaredSymbols` - mark every symbol declared by a global `Declare` declaration as a `.constant`.

+Additionally, the following processing of the document is more specific to the n-compact validation algorithm.
+   - `processDomains()` - for each formula (`Rule` or `Part`) and each proposition they contain, store the domain (=set of metavariable names), whether or not the formula is a Weeny (contains a non-forbidden proposition containing all of the metavariables), and what it's weenies are, if any (propositions containing the maximal number of metavariables, even if the formula isn't iteself a weeny formula).
+The only part of this that is sort of specific to the n-compact validation algorithm is the definition of what is 'forbidden', so if we consider that to be a parameter this can be moved up with the previous collection of utilities that pre-process the document before validation.